-A Professional Development Plan (PDP) helps you think about the skills, behaviours and attitudes you want to develop as a researcher at York.
-It allows constructive and reflective conversations about your professional development with both your supervisor and Thesis Advisory Panel (TAP).
+A PDP helps you to identify the skills, behaviours and attitudes you want to develop as a researcher at York, and to develop a plan towards achieving your training and development needs.
+It also supports constructive and reflective conversations about your professional development with both your supervisor and Thesis Advisory Panel (TAP).